srineesh/ContinuousLocationTrackingUsingFlutter/README.md

-# fleetconnect
+# Continuous locatio tracking

-A new Flutter project.
+In this project i attempt to create a mechanism for continuous location tracking using flutter and geolocator plugin

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is part of task for fleetconnect company.

 A few resources to get you started if this is your first Flutter project: